PokemonAutomation/pokemonautomation.github.io/docs/SetupGuide/Controllers/Controller-PicoW-UART.md

 To enter horizontal mode, you can press SL+SR on the keyboard controls by pressing F1 and F3 at the same time.
 This will let you exit the grip menu and enter a game like LGPE that requires a joycon.
 But keep in mind that this will also rotate the controls by 90 degrees (IOW, confusing).
 Check the keyboard mapping for both vertical and horizontal joycon orientations.

-*You cannot easily pair two Pico W joycons anyway since you need to press L+R on them simultaneously and the keyboard controls don't allow you simultaneously press buttons on different controllers.
-However, you can easily pair a Pico W joycon with a real joycon.
+*You cannot easily pair two Pico joycons anyway since you need to press L+R on them simultaneously and the keyboard controls don't allow you simultaneously press buttons on different controllers.
+However, you can easily pair a Pico joycon with a real joycon.

 ### Step 7: You are done!